VethaShana/Bursary-Management-System-Copy/README.md

 Note : Here some changes only available because this for testing purpose.

 Follow this link to see whole project is added to this page : https://github.com/zmardil/bursary-management-system

+You can find both user documentation and developer documentation in this repository.